-In November 2018, we made a controlling investment in Myhayo, a content distribution channel and a mobile content aggregator of articles and short videos in the PRC, which presents customized feeds to users via its mobile application.
+In November 2018, we acquired Myhayo, a content distribution channel and a mobile content aggregator of articles and short videos in the PRC, which presents customized feeds to users via its mobile application.
 The acquisition may further increase our market shares in the PRC online marketing segment, particularly in relation to mobile platform.

-In January 2019, we made a controlling investment in Changyi, a leading independent software vendor based in Shanghai.
+In January 2019, we made a controlling investment in Changyi, a leading independent software vendor based in Shanghai which provides intelligent retail and CRM solutions, through which we expect to further enhance our data-driven enterprise solutions business.
 In October 2020 and December 2020, we further increased our equity stake in Changyi.
-Changyi is a leading independent software vendor in China which provides intelligent retail and CRM solutions, through which we expect to further enhance our data-driven enterprise solutions business.
+In March 2022, we entered into an agreement to acquire the remaining equity interest in Changyi.